We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Unlike the other scales we evaluated, the Fitbit Aria uses your home Wi-Fi network to sync data.
 On the plus side, that means you don’t have to worry about the scale being in Bluetooth range of your smartphone.
 But the setup is a little persnickety, particularly because it switches from an internal Wi-Fi network to your own.
-Some cussing occurred even in a tech-savvy household with lots of devices — or perhaps because of them.
-In any case, if you buy this as a holiday gift, expect to be invited for dinner to perform family tech support.
+If you buy this as a holiday gift, expect to be invited for dinner to perform family tech support.

 The real power comes from the Fitbit Aria’s data tracking.
 You can set goals, and use the dashboard on the Fitbit app or website to see graphs that track your progress.
 It doesn’t sync directly with the Apple Health app, however; you need a third-party app to perform that integration.

 If you are among the many people who love their Fitbit trackers, it’s easy to add this device to your arsenal.
 Once you do so, the dashboard can help you correlate your weight and BMI to your active exercise program.

 Be sure to re-calibrate your scale at intervals.
 Usage, jostling, and moving it around can easily uncalibrated a scale to give wrong readings.

 If you use Fitbit’s or Withing’s other products, it’s easy to recommend those companies’ scales.
 Both do a good job of leveraging the scales’ weight (and other) data, alongside their other devices, to give you useful health trends.